-A recent blog of Roland Wenzlofsky introduced to us the CHAR2HEXINT function to extract coding table numbers for tokens.
+Roland Wenzlofsky’s recent blog introduced the CHAR2HEXINT function, which extracts coding table numbers for tokens.

 These functions proved invaluable in solving a practical issue we encountered.
 If this seems irrelevant to your daily concerns, consider their practical application.

 Given a string with a combination of characters and numbers, including special characters, extract the numerical portion and return it as a number if it exists.
 Otherwise, return a default value.

 We resolved the issue of the given solution’s failure with special characters by extracting the desired substring only when every token is numeric.

 Numeric tokens have an adjacent set of hexadecimal values.
 For anything not purely numeric as a whole, we default to -9, as agreed.